Snap’s secret weapon speaks

 When Snapchat first became a phenomenon among teens in 2012, the focus understandably was on such distinguishing features as its promise of self-destructing photo messages on an internet that would never forget, its winking ghost icon, and how there was no comforting home screen to warm you up to the new experience.
 Instead, it opened right to the camera that was likely shooting right up your nose.
-You could only make out how to use the thing by tapping around the screen, or more likely, asking a (younger) person.
+You could only make out how to use the thing by tapping around the screen, or, more likely, asking a (younger) person.

 Much of the credit for Snap’s idiosyncratic nature accrued to Snap CEO and cofounder Evan Spiegel, but behind the scenes, the person responsible for making that experience work was Spiegel’s cofounder, Snap CTO Bobby Murphy.